 The grade point average is computed by dividing the number of credit hours attempted into the total number of grade points earned.
-The official transcript displays two GPA types: (1) The institutional GPA is based on hours attempted with Troy
+The official transcript displays two GPA types: (1) The institutional GPA is based on hours attempted with Troy University only; (2) the Cumulative GPA is based on hours attempted with Troy University and transfer institutions.

 Grade Description Credit Grade points per credit hour

-Α Excellent Yes 4
+А Excellent Yes 4

 В Above Average Yes 3

 С Average Yes 2

 D Below Average Yes 1

 F Failure No 0

 AU Audit No 0

 DR Dropped course prior to the pub- lished deadline No 0

 FA Did not attend any classes No 0

 Ι Incomplete No 0

 FI Course requirements not completed by end of time limit for course as- signed an Incomplete.
 Assigned by registrar.
 (Calculates as an F in the GPA) No

 NG No grade reported by faculty at end of term (assigned by Registrar) No 0

 Р Pass Yes 0

 W Withdrawal prior to the published deadline No 0